 Art

-At Southbury we follow the National Curriculum for Art and Design whose aims are to ensure that every child:
+At Southbury, we follow the National Curriculum for Art and Design, which states that all pupils should:

 - produce creative work, exploring their ideas and recording their experiences